CARL-CXR: Continual Adapter-Based Routing for Task-Unknown Chest Radiograph Classification: Experimental Settings and Results

-\paragraph{Effect of Experience Replay Capacity.} Table~\ref{tab:replay_buffer_ablation} reports routing performance across different replay buffer sizes.
-Introducing feature-level replay consistently improves routing behavior.
-Routing accuracy denotes fraction of correctly routed samples.
-Moderate buffer capacities of 1{,}000 and 2{,}500 achieve overall routing accuracies of 0.674 and 0.575, respectively.
-The highest overall routing accuracy is observed with a buffer size of 5{,}000 (0.748), reflecting a favorable balance between retaining representative features from earlier tasks and incorporating new task information.
-Further increasing the buffer capacity to 10{,}000 reduces overall accuracy to 0.702, indicating that larger replay buffers do not necessarily yield additional gains and may introduce stale or less representative features.
-Overall, these results show that feature-level replay is effective for stabilizing task-unknown routing by preserving representative embeddings from earlier updates, while replay capacity directly influences routing stability through the diversity and relevance of stored features.
+\paragraph{Effect of Experience Replay Capacity.} Table~\ref{tab:replay_buffer_ablation} reports routing performance across buffer sizes.
+A buffer of 5{,}000 features achieves the highest weighted routing accuracy (0.748) and competitive balanced accuracy, reflecting a favorable balance between retaining representative embeddings from Task~1 and incorporating Task~2 information.
+Larger buffers (10{,}000) reduce accuracy slightly, suggesting that stale or less representative features can introduce noise into selector training.
+These results confirm that moderate replay capacity is sufficient and that CARL-CXR does not require large memory budgets to achieve stable task-unknown routing.

-\paragraph{Effect of Adapter Design.} We evaluated three adapter variants to study the impact of adapter design on classification and routing performance (Table~\ref{tab:adapter_ablation}).
-The Continuum adapter achieves the highest routing accuracy (0.710) and the strongest overall classification performance, including the best CheXpert AUROC (0.788) while maintaining competitive MIMIC-CXR AUROC (0.747), with modest memory requirements (4.61~MB).
-The Simple adapter is the most memory-efficient (1.51~MB) but yields lower routing accuracy (0.660), indicating insufficient capacity to separate task contexts.

-In contrast, the Hope adapter substantially increases memory usage (40.65~MB) without improving routing performance (0.575).
-This suggests that excessive adapter complexity can increase feature overlap across tasks and destabilize task identification.
-Overall, these findings support the Continuum adapter as the most effective design for continual deployment, balancing representational capacity, routing reliability, and parameter efficiency.
+\paragraph{Effect of Adapter Design.} Table~\ref{tab:adapter_ablation} compares three adapter variants.
+The Continuum adapter achieves the best overall balance: highest routing accuracy (0.710 weighted, 0.712 balanced), strongest CheXpert AUROC (0.788), and moderate memory cost (4.61~MB).
+The Simple adapter is most memory-efficient (1.51~MB) but underperforms on routing (balanced: 0.653), indicating insufficient representational capacity for clean task separation.
+The Hope adapter increases memory cost by $8.8\times$ over Continuum (40.65~MB) without routing improvement (balanced: 0.574), suggesting that excessive adapter complexity introduces feature overlap across tasks and destabilizes the selector.
+These results support Continuum as the preferred design for continual deployment.